SimVascular/svZeroDSolver/docs/pages/main.md

 ### Junctions

 More information about the junctions can be found in their respective class references.
+Below is a template junction block that connects vessel ID 0 with vessel IDs 1 and 2.

 ```python
 {